leahecole/project-health-stats/README.md

 # Limitations

 * As long as the curl command is valid, it will execute.
 If the command returns an error response, that will be printed in the \*.json file.
 * The output files of project-stats.sh will be in a folder named with today's date in YYYY-MM-DD format.
 If that folder does not exist, it will be created.
 If it does exist, it will be used.
 This may not be the best place.
 Feel free to adjust the output location and modify the script as you see fit.
-* Each file has the time in Epoch value appended to the filename to avoid collision.
-Feel free to use an [Epoch time converter](https://www.epochconverter.com/) if you need to see precisely what time that file was created.
+The output files will be in a subdirectory within that folder named for the Epoch time value the stats were collected at - this is done to avoid collision.Feel free to use an [Epoch time converter](https://www.epochconverter.com/) if you need to see precisely what time that file was created.
 * Python script only prints values, it does not save the aggregate values anywhere for future consumption.

 # Feedback